arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 The UNO Q features the WCBN3536A radio module that provides dual-band Wi-Fi® 5 (2.4/5 GHz), since it is connected to the Qualcomm microprocessor, we need the Bridge to expose the connectivity to the microcontroller.

-The following example gets the UTC time using TCP over the Bridge and prints it in the Serial Monitor:
+The following example gets the UTC time using TCP over socket RPC calls and prints it in the Serial Monitor:

 Create a new App in the Arduino App Lab, then copy and paste the example below in the "sketch" part of your new App.
 ![Create a new app](assets/create-app.png)